hiddenpath/ai-lib/readme.md

 - Inspired by the Rust community's commitment to safety and performance
 - Built with love for developers who need reliable AI integration

+## History & Related Projects

+This library is the successor to [groqai](https://github.com/your-username/groqai), which focused on a single Groq model API. ai-lib extends the concept to a unified multi-provider interface for broader AI scenarios.

 ## License

 MIT License - see [LICENSE](LICENSE) for details.